KevinKra/My_notes/AWS/solutions_architect.md

 - What happens if you delete an outbound rule in an EC2 instance?
 - Can you blacklist ports or IP addresses with security groups?
 - Can you attach more than one security group to an EC2 instance?
+- If an Amazon EBS volume is an additional partition (not the root volume), can I detach it without stopping the instance?
+- Can you add multiple volumes to an EC2 instance and then create your own RAID 5/RAID 10/RAID 0 configurations using those volumes.